brunokoga/Montevideo/monsters_dir/wraith.md

 **Sunlight Powerlessness (Ex)** A wraith caught in sunlight cannot attack and is staggered.

-**Unnatural Aura (Su)** Animals do not willingly approach within 30 feet of a wraith, unless a master makes a DC 25 [Handle Animal](../skills/handleAnimal#_handle-animal), [Ride](../skills/ride#_ride), or wild empathy check.
+**Unnatural Aura (Su** Animals do not willingly approach within 30 feet of a wraith, unless a master makes a DC 25 [Handle Animal](../skill_dir/handleAnimal#_handle-animal, [Ride](../skill_dir/ride#_ride), or wild empathy check.

 Wraiths are undead creatures born of evil and darkness.
 They hate light and living things, as they have lost much of their connection to their former lives.

 ## Dread Wraith

 A wraith that exists for long enough and feeds on enough life force undergoes an unholy transformation, becoming a creature known as a dread wraith.
 This causes the wraith to increase in size and strength, and to inflict 2d6 points of negative energy damage and 1d8 Constitution [drain](universalMonsterRules#_ability-damage-and-drain) with its incorporeal touch.
-You can create a dread wraith by applying the giant and advanced simple templates, or you can increase the basic wraith to a Large 16 HD [undead](creatureTypes#_undead).
+You can create a dread wraith by applying the giant and advanced simple templates, or you can increase the basic wraith to a Large 16 HD [undead](creatureTypes#_undead.